 Find the Best Ice Cream in Wisconsin

 This is Wisconsin, America’s Dairyland, so we suggest you take advantage of that.
-Take a seat at the counter at Mullen’s Dairy in Watertown and enjoy old time soda fountain treats.
 Treat the kids to a cone from Babcock Hall Dairy Store on the University of Wisconsin campus in Madison.
 Try a scoop of Berry Alvarez or Pumpkin Cream Pie.
 Yum!
 Locals love Leon’s Custard in Milwaukee, a drive in with 50’s nostalgia and the World’s Finest Custard.
 Up in the Northwoods, stroll through downtowns in places like Eagle River and Bayfield and you’ll find the perfect ice cream treat to keep everyone smiling.
 Ahhh, a perfect way to end a summer evening.
 For a complete listing of ice cream and frozen custard, view the dining directory.